M.A. (traditional plant use), B.F.A. honours, artist, farmer, wildcrafter, builder, teacher, writer, visionary.

 Steven has more than thirty years experience living co-creatively with the Earth, practicing traditional living skills of growing food, building and healing.
 Steven created Livingstone & Greenbloom in 1986, Toronto’s first green landscaping company.
 In 1996, he created the Algonquin Tea Company, North America’s premiere bioregional tea company.
-He has given talks and run workshops internationally for more then twenty years and has taught at Algonquin college for 11 years, and at the Orphan Wisdom School for 8 years.
+He has given talks and run workshops internationally for more than twenty years and taught plant identification and wilderness skills at Algonquin college for 11 years, and at the Orphan Wisdom School for 8 years.
 In 2014 Megan and he started the Sacred Gardener Earth Wisdom School.
 Steven released his first book, “The Story of the Madawaska Forest Garden” in 2016, and his second “Sacred Gardening” was released in June 2017.

-Megan has been living and loving in the wilds of the Ottawa Valley for 10 years.
-Always drawn to wild spaces her whole life, she finds peace, beauty and inspiration in the deep teachings of her daily life.
+Megan has been living and loving in the wilds of the Ottawa Valley for 12 years.
+Always drawn to wild spaces her whole life, she finds peace, beauty, and inspiration in the deep teachings of her daily life.

-Megan has a degree in Fine Arts from Fanshawe College, and loves making anything with natural materials.
-She is passionate about sharing how to preserve food through fermentation, and integrating herbs and wild plants in our daily lives.
+Megan has a degree in Fine Arts from Fanshawe College and loves making anything with natural materials.
+She is passionate about sharing how to preserve food through fermentation and integrating herbs and wild plants in our daily lives.
 Check out Megan’s work at meganspencer.ca.

 The Sacred Gardener